Summoner-Network/.github/README.md

 ## Contributing

 * Use **starter-template** to bootstrap a module.
-* Follow repository-specific **CONTRIBUTIONS** when available, or see our guidelines in [`summoner-docs > How to contribute`](https://github.com/Summoner-Network/summoner-docs/blob/main/development/contribution/index.md).
+* Follow the repository-specific **CONTRIBUTING.md** or **Contributions** section if available, or see our [How to contribute](https://github.com/Summoner-Network/summoner-docs/blob/main/development/contribution/index.md) guidelines in `summoner-docs`.
 * Open an issue on one of our public Github repos for design proposals or protocol questions.